Natural Feminine Personal Spray

 October 20th, 2009

-When I first heard Avery Dragon’s recommendation of Pjur’s medical grade toy cleaner, I was intrigued.
+When I first heard of Pjur’s medical-grade toy cleaner, I was intrigued.
 I’d heard of Pjur’s other products but had never really wanted to try them.
 What can I say?
-I’m a simple girl with simply lube needs.
+I’m a simple girl with simple lube needs.
 But a toy cleaner that could hold its own in a sterile setting?
 Now that was something I wanted to try.
 And try I did, to smashing success!

 Now, some people might be a little reluctant to use this product without wiping it off.
-I dry it simply so I can put toys away immediately but the bottle also says it can be used on intimate areas so I wouldn’t hesitate to let my toys air dry after using Pjur Med Clean Spray.
-It doesn’t hurt that it’s be dermatologically tested, either.
+I dry it simply so I can put toys away immediately, but the bottle also says it can be used on intimate areas, so I wouldn’t hesitate to let my toys air dry after using Pjur Med Clean Spray.
+It doesn’t hurt that it’s been dermatologically tested, either.
 In fact, I might be more likely to use it because it can help reduce odor and has a “prophylactic effect” against bacteria and fungi.
-Not only is it condom safe (and rubber and silicone) but it might even boost your infection prevention methods?
-That’s a side effect which sounds pretty good to me.
+Not only is it condom-safe (and rubber and silicone), but it might even boost your infection prevention methods.
+That’s a side effect, which sounds pretty good to me.
 It also has somewhat of an anti-viral effect when used on “utensils” – IE, sex toys.

 You’re probably beginning to see how this stacks up against other toy cleaners.
-Simply being able to use it without water make it more appealing than most toy cleaners which still require rinsing.
-If you’re not sold, it’s also alcohol free.
+Simply being able to use it without water makes it more appealing than most toy cleaners, which still require rinsing.
+If you’re not sold, it’s also alcohol-free.
 Although, I must admit the ingredients list is a little daunting (at least there’s no controversial Triclosan):

 • water